 By viewing our health and wellbeing as always changeable through simple daily actions, we can use a growth mindset to sustain healthy changes even in the middle of the most hectic health crises.
 A growth mindset is not about making big changes for a short time, it’s about making small, positive changes everyday.

 In several growth mindset research studies, children were given a brief lesson about “neuroplasticity,” which is the science around how the brain is always changing and growing.
 The big take away is that having a growth mindset motivates people to persist in working on challenging tasks, and that his persistent work actually changes the way the brain works.
 Researchers found that children who got this lesson do much better in school than kids who didn’t.

 This research is cutting-edge and still ongoing, but it’s clear that a big part of developing a growth mindset is about seeing ourselves as not as set-in-stone, but as always changing.
 And the little choices we make and work we put in everyday is what helps us change for the better.

 There are a lot smart people doing work on the power of mindset.
 Here are two that have done a lot to popularize these ideas:

 Carol S. Dweck, PhD, Stanford University (hyperlink: http://mindsetonline.com)

 Norman Doidge, MD, author of The Brain That Changes Itself and The Brain’s Way of Healing (hyperlink: http://www.normandoidge.com)

 The FIRST STEP

-Today, begin to think about health as something that can be changed slowly and steadily, through small steps and a little bit of work.
+Today, begin to think about health as something that can be changed slowly and steadily, through small steps, daily persistence, and practice.